cisoun/bandcamp-downloader/README.md

 Piracy
 ======
-Remember : piracy isn't good for the artists (that's what lobbies from the music industry think but whatever...), so use this script carefuly, buy their albums and support them !
+Remember : piracy is bad.
+Use this script to download an album and buy it later.
+Support your favorite artists !

 Thanks !

-(How ironic...)